 We may use the information about you for the following purposes:

-– To inform and to update you about our work at the GLP through our newsletter.
+– To inform and update you about our work at Good Law Project via email.
 The legal basis is consent under Article 6(1)(a).
 If you wish to unsubscribe from our newsletter, please see below.

-– To respond to your enquiry.
-The legal basis is consent under Article 6(1)(a).
+– To respond to enquiries via phone and email.
+The legal basis is legitimate interest under Article 6(1)(f).

 Disclosure and transfer of personal information